 Early Notables of the Fazackerlay family (pre 1700)

 Another 32 words (2 lines of text) are included under the topic Early Fazackerlay Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Fazackerlay family to the New World and Oceana
+Migration of the Fazackerlay family

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Fazackerlay or a variant listed above: James Fawzakerley who settled in New York State in 1820.

 - ^ Lewis, Samuel, A Topographical Dictionary of England.
 Institute of Historical Research, 1848, Print.